kirillvh/Activation_Function_Research/README.md

    reached `87.57%`; evolved PEUAF reached `86.87%`; GELU reached `89.48%`.
    Short-run frequency selection was reproducible but predicted the wrong long-run winner.
+3. On real raw-waveform speech, evolution rescued PEUAF by `+15.63` points over direct training, but evolved PEUAF still trailed GELU by `6.06` points.
+Periodic GELU and GELU were tied.
-3. A GELU plus learnable periodic residual looked promising in small pilots, but a full CIFAR-10 confirmation study found no test-accuracy advantage.
+4. A GELU plus learnable periodic residual looked promising in small pilots, but a full CIFAR-10 confirmation study found no test-accuracy advantage.
    It matched GELU while taking about `1.94x` as long on CPU.
 This negative confirmation is the repository's strongest evidence about the variant.

 ## Next Step
 Investigate if periodic data such as audio responds better to the